 Static vs. Dynamic IP Address

-- Static IP address – will never vary and it is a perpetual internet address.
+- Static IP address – this will never vary, and can be considered a perpetual internet address.

-The Media Access Control (MAC) address is a binary number used to distinctively specify computer network adapters.
-These numbers, also known as hardware addresses or physical addresses, are installed into the network hardware during the manufacturing process, or saved in firmware and intended not to be altered.
+The Media Access Control (MAC) address is a binary number used to specify particular computer network adapters.
+These numbers, also known as hardware addresses or physical addresses, are either installed in the network hardware during the manufacturing process, or are saved in firmware, and intended to never be altered.